Vice President – Orders & Medals Society of America

-In a further dispatch dated September 17, 1815 to Earl Bathhurst, Secretary of State for the War Department, the Duke states:
+In a further dispatch dated September 17, 1815 to Earl Bathhurst, Secretary of State for War, the Duke stated:

 I have long intended to write you about the medal for Waterloo.
 I recommend that we should all have the same medal, hung to the same ribbon as that now used with the medals.

-In the London Gazette dated 23rd of April 1816, the following official notification was published:
+In the London Gazette dated April 23, 1816, the following official notification was published:

 Horse Guards, March 10th, 1816